Strategic Insurance for Companies That Refuse to Settle

 You don't get people looking for a job.
 You get people looking for meaningful work.
 People who bristle at the idea that their profession is a commodity.
 People who believe that advisory matters.
 People who see clients as partners to be understood, not quotas to be met.
 People who want to be part of something that stands against the current of an industry that's forgotten why the work mattered in the first place.

-This isn't nostalgia.
-It's not about going backward.
-It's about recognizing that the professionalization of insurance — the expertise, the judgment, the human skill of actually advising — hasn't become less valuable.
+This isn't nostalgia, and it's not about going backward.
+It's about recognizing that the professionalization of insurance, including the expertise, judgment, and human skill of actually advising, hasn't become less valuable.
 It's become more valuable.
 The market just got confused about it.

 At PFTN, we chose to believe that advisory work is a craft.
 That the people who do it should be treated like craftspeople: trusted with autonomy, given space to think deeply, measured by outcomes that matter.
 Not because it's nicer.
 But because it's the only way to do the work right.